 - The investors must acquire voting or non-voting shares or a convertible right of the EBC for cash consideration (the voting interest of the investor and their associates and affiliates is restricted to less than 50%)

 - The shares issued to the investors must be treasury shares issued to raise new equity capital

 - If the shares or a convertible right carries retraction or redemption rights, such rights must be exercisable at least five years from the share issue date

 - The investors must be at arm’s length from the EBC and must not have disposed of any “eligible business” shares or convertible rights in the past two years (ensures investors won’t sell and then reacquire shares to obtain tax credits)

 - The investors must hold the EBC shares or convertible right for at least five years.
 An investor will be liable to repay the tax credit if the shares or convertible rights are redeemed prior to five years

 - The EBC must not redeem or register a transfer of shares or a convertible right on which tax credits were paid for at least five years.

 Click here for a list of the prohibited share rights and restrictions.

 The maximum equity capital that an EBC can raise under the Venture Capital Programs is $10 million.

 Upon registration, the EBC will receive an equity authorization specifying the amount of tax credit supported investment it can raise, between the dates stated on their Equity Authorization approval letter, under the program for the current tax budget year.

-EBCs should claim tax credits through the electronic Tax Credit Application (eTCA) system as soon as investment has been raised, and share purchase reports and tax credit application requirements have been met.
+EBCs must immediately claim tax credits through the electronic Tax Credit Application (eTCA) system as soon as investment has been raised, and share purchase reports and tax credit application requirements have been met.